Ashwin-S-Nambiar/ashlog/content/notes/Trakt Widget.md

 ```

 ## Closing Thoughts
-Building this Trakt widget taught me that the best portfolio pieces aren't always the most technically complex—they're the ones that show **who you are** as a person.
+Building this Trakt widget taught me that the best portfolio pieces aren't always the most technically complex - they're the ones that show **who you are** as a person.
 Yes, the OAuth flow and caching strategy are solid engineering, but what makes this special is that it's *real*.

 When someone visits my portfolio and sees I just watched a classic film noir or binged a sci-fi series, it creates an instant connection.
-We're not just developer and visitor anymore—we're two people who might geek out about the same shows.
+We're not just developer and visitor anymore we're two people who might geek out about the same shows.

 Plus, there's something deeply satisfying about building a system that authenticates once and then just works forever.
 No maintenance, no manual token refresh, just set it and forget it.
 That's the kind of engineering I love.